Adjuvo/senseglove_ros_ws/README.md

 ## Docker Setup [ROS1 ⇄ ROS2]
 See [DOCKER.md](Dockerfiles/DOCKER.md) for complete setup instructions on running the ROS 1 Noetic container with access to /dev/rfcomm*, allowing Bluetooth-based Nova 1/2 gloves to be used inside the container.
 The guide also covers how to launch a ROS 1 to ROS 2 bridge so that ROS topics and services from the container can be accessed within a ROS 2 Jazzy environment, either on the host machine or in a connected container.

-## TO-DO: ##
+## ☐☑ TO-DO:  ##
-- `Custom_waveform` service for Nova-2 vibrations
+- ☐ `Docker:` Update setup for ROS2
-- `Calibration Profiling`, either from SenseCom (or) as a service call with interactive GUI.
-This should allow us to access and control the calbration.
+- ☐ `SenseGloveStates:` A broadcaster for gloves states such as finger-tip postion, IMU data etc.
-- `IMU_TF_Broadcaster`, the current implementation does not have the right tf conversion.
+- ☐ `Finger-Tip Distance:` Update Calibration and finger-tip distance node, add separate launch

-## Attribution
+-  ☐ `Vibration Haptic Controller:` Separate controller to input custom vibration for Nova-2
-This project’s Dockerfile [Dockerfile.ros2_bridge](Dockerfiles/Dockerfile.ros2_bridge) and build instructions are adapted from [ros-jazzy-ros1-bridge-builder](https://github.com/TommyChangUMD/ros-jazzy-ros1-bridge-builder) by TommyChangUMD, licensed under MIT.
+- `Calibration Profiling:` Allow to use the calibration profile from SenseCom